YaqubAliy02/LiskovSubstitutionPrinciple/README.md

 * `A subclass shouldn’t weaken post-conditions. `

 * ` Invariants of a superclass must be preserved. `
-* ` Asubclass shouldn’t change values of private fields of the superclass`
+* ` A subclass shouldn’t change values of private fields of the superclass`

 # Example